 Here are the critical elements to include:

-• Plan for Academic Success: Briefly outline your academic goals and how the additional aid will help you achieve them.
-This shows the financial aid office that their investment in you is worthwhile.
+• Plan for Academic Success: In your own words, state your academic objectives and explain how the increased support will assist you in achieving them.
+This is a sign that the financial aid office sees something in you and that their investment in you is a worthy venture.

 When to Write a Financial Aid Appeal Letter